 This storage cart is my favorite thing about the whole space.
 It’s super narrow (5 inches to be exact) and fits perfectly between the appliances to hold cleaners.
 I’ve been known to just roll the whole cart out of the laundry area and into the living area during cleaning day.
 It beats going back and forth to grab more supplies.
-You can buy this cart here.
+You can get this same rolling cart here on Amazon.

 Hanging baskets house missing socks and hand-wash only items.
 I found baskets specifically for wall hanging for about $15 a piece.
 Um…no thanks.
 I walked a couple of aisles down and found these wire freezer storage baskets for $5.
 I attached them with a couple of clips and saved $20.
 Yay!

 A change jar stays in place on the dryer by sitting on a rubber coaster.